 “It’s in everybody’s best interest – ultimately the students’ – that the board chair and head of school are figuratively on the same page when it comes to governance and administrative responsibilities.”Bill Mott

-In this episode of The Beacon Podcast, Jeff Jowdy speaks with Bill Mott, an adjunct instructor for the master’s in education, independent school leadership program at Vanderbilt University and author of “Healthy Boards, Successful Schools.”
+In this episode of The Beacon Podcast, Jeff Jowdy speaks with Bill Mott, an adjunct instructor for the master’s program in independent school leadership at Vanderbilt University and author of “Healthy Boards, Successful Schools.”
 Bill speaks about his book and describes the importance of the head of school and board relationship, especially as it pertains to the board chair.
 He also shares:

 About Our Guest